 Insert the following at the end of 9.3.1.20:

-The HE NDP Announcement uses the same Frame Control Type as the VHT NDP Announcement.
-The frame format of the HE NDP Announcement frame with multiple STA info field is shown in Figure 9-51a (HE NDP Announcement frame format).
+The HE NDP Announcement uses the same Frame Control subtype as the VHT NDP Announcement.
+The frame format of the HE NDP Announcement frame is shown in Figure 9-51a (HE NDP Announcement frame format).